-We have several fully funded 3.5 year PhD positions in the three broad areas of Quantum Measurement and Sensing, Quantum Computing and Simulation, and Quantum Communications and Networks.
-Complementary to the research project, we will provide dedicated lecture courses both covering the theoretical foundation and the experimental techniques of Quantum Technologies, and organise Summer Schools, workshops and conferences.
+We have fully funded PhD positions spanning the three broad areas of Quantum Measurement and Sensing, Quantum Computing and Simulation, and Quantum Communications and Networks.
+Complementary to the research projects, we will provide dedicated lecture courses covering both the theoretical foundation and the experimental techniques of quantum technologies, along with a variety of summer schools, workshops and conferences.
 We recognise the value that diverse viewpoints bring to research, and seek to recruit students from diverse backgrounds.
 If you identify as belonging to a group currently under-represented in Physics, we particularly welcome your application.

 Interested in applying?
 A list of available PhD projects is here.